Abstract

 (Cockburn, 1996: 4)

 Yeatman relates a politics of difference to questions of rights.
 It would, shesuggests, involve ‘ a new kind of rights talk’ in which ‘ rights are understoodas dialectical and relational in respect of opening debate and discussionabout how to positively alter relationships of oppression.
-They are dia-logical rights, predicated fundamentally on a right to give voice and be lis-tened to within the dialogical process of content of citizenship rights, on the face of it theydo not appear very amenable to a politics of difference, given their rep-resentation as essentially abstract and universal.
-Nevertheless, it is possible
+They are dia-logical rights, predicated fundamentally on a right to give voice and be lis-tened to within the dialogical process of to distinguish two, complementary, approaches to the accommodation ofdiversity and difference in the conceptualization of citizenship rights.

 The rst is to recognize that rights can be particularized to take accountof the situation of speci c groups both in the ‘ reactive’ sense of counter-acting past and present disadvantages which may undermine their positionas citizens and in the ‘ proactive’ sense of af rming diversity, particularlywith regard to cultural and linguistic rights.
 Examples of the former areaf rmative action programmes and the kind of wide-ranging disability dis-crimination legislation enacted in the US.
 Examples of the latter are, rst,multicultural language policies, which give of cial recognition to the lan-guages of signi cant minority ethnic groups, as in Sweden and Australia(Castles, 1994), and, second, the speci c political, legal and collectiverights enjoyed by indigenous American Indians in parallel with their rightsas US citizens (Young, 1989, 1990, 1993).
 Such attempts to rearticulatethe relationship between the universal and the particular are, however,politically charged as can be seen in the US where the growth of the His-panic community has led to pressures for English to be declared the of ciallanguage and where there is a growing backlash against af rmative actionprogrammes (see also Bacchi, 1996).

 10The second approach, advocated by David Taylor (1989), is to anchorcitizenship rights in a notion of need on the basis that need can be seen asdynamic and differentiated, as against the universal and abstract basis ofrights.
 This formulation is useful in opening up the political dynamics ofthe relationship between needs and rights in citizenship struggles, or ‘ thepolitics of needs interpretation’ (Fraser, 1987).However, Taylor’s dis-tinction between needs as differentiated and rights as abstract and uni-versal is, arguably, something of an oversimpli cation.
 As I have justsuggested, rights can be differentiated on a group basis and Doyal andGough’s theory of needs (1991), upon which Taylor draws is, as he himselfnotes, rooted in a universalistic understanding of basic human needs whichare then subject to different cultural and historical interpretations (Hewitt,1994).
 Likewise, from a feminist perspective, Zillah Eisenstein contendsthat ‘ a radicalised feminist rights discourse recognizes particularity andindividuality of need even as it calls upon the similarity (rather than iden-tity) of women’ (1991: 122).
-What this discussion suggests is that bothneeds and rights need to be understood as tiered, embracing both the uni-versal and the differentiated, and standing in a dynamic relationship toeach other
+What this discussion suggests is that bothneeds and rights need to be understood as tiered, embracing both the uni-versal and the differentiated, and standing in a dynamic relationship toeach other Fraser (1987: 117– 18),

-opposed to “ private” domestic or market matters’ , recognizing that needsand priorities will vary for different groups of women.
+is the legitimization of ‘ women’s needs as genuine political issues as opposed to “ private” domestic or market matters’ , recognizing that needsand priorities will vary for different groups of women.
 The feministstruggles which this has entailed have involved the deconstruction of the‘ patriarchal separation’ (Pateman, 1989: 183) between the ‘ public’ and thedomestic ‘ private’ which underpins the very (gendered) meaning of citizen-ship as traditionally understood.

 As a result, the public– private divide can be understood as a shifting politi-cal construction, under constant renegotiation, which re ects both his-torical and cultural contexts as well as the relative power of different socialgroups.
 The public and private de ne each other and take meaning fromeach other.
 We cannot, for instance, understand the gendered patterns ofentry to citizenship in the public sphere without taking into account thesexual division of labour within the private.
 Similarly, women’ s treatmentunder asylum laws, which tend to deny refugee status to women eeingsexual persecution, is governed by the public-private divide.
 The struggleto control the meaning and positioning of the divide is central to theproject of engendering citizenship.
 It is one of feminism’s achievements thatit has successfully challenged the positioning of the divide in relation to anumber of issues.
 Yet, its implications still tend to be ignored or discountedby male citizenship theorists, despite the fact that the link was madebetween women’ s exclusion from citizenship and their position in theprivate sphere by Mary Wollstonecraft and John Stuart Mill back in theeighteenth and nineteenth centuries.